riptide-org/ws-com-framework/.github/PULL_REQUEST_TEMPLATE.md

 Fixes # (issue)

 # Todo
-- [ ] List what should be changed about your projet here!
+- [ ] List what should be changed about your project here!

 # Checklist: